0marKhan/PrimePlace/README.md

    npm install
    ```
 - create an account on rapid API
-- go to the Bayut API and subscribe to it
+- go to the Bayut API and subscribe to it [Bayut API](https://rapidapi.com/apidojo/api/bayut)
 - copy your API key and replace it with the API key currently in the project
 - run the project
    ```sh